Ioannis-Mykelos/CreditCardApproval/README.md

 like high loan balances, low income levels, or too many inquiries on an individual's credit report, for example.
 Manually analyzing these applications is mundane, error-prone, and time-consuming (and time is money!).
 Luckily, this task can be automated with the power of machine learning and pretty much every commercial bank does so nowadays.
-In this project, we will build an automatic credit card approval predictor using machine learning techniques, just like the real banks do.
+In this project, we will build an automatic credit card approval predictor using Logistic regression machine learning technique, just like the real banks do.